RINGER LACTATE

 • cardiac and renal function are not impaired.

-• May be used to prevent hypotension induced by spinal anaesthesia.
+• Ringer lactate may also be used to prevent hypotension induced by spinal anaesthesia.

 Storage